jwcranford/diceware-java/README.md

 # Word lists included with diceware-java

-The following files appear in the src/main/resources directory and are included in releases.
+The following files appear in the src/main/resources directory.

 <table>
 <tr>